Prostate-Specific Antigen Blood Test (PSA Test)

 Blood for a PSA test usually is drawn from a vein in the crook of your elbow.
 The area from which blood will be taken will be cleaned with an alcohol swab.
 A sterile needle will be used to draw a few ounces of blood into a tube.
 The puncture site will be covered with a small gauze or bandage.
 Your blood sample will be sent to a lab where the PSA level is measured.

 You should receive your PSA test result within one week after your blood was drawn.
 If you haven't, call your doctor's office.
-If your result is abnormal and you had a normal digital rectal exam, your doctor may recommend doing additional blood tests now or repeating the PSA test later on.
-Alternatively, your doctor may order a prostate ultrasound and refer you to a urologist for prostate biopsy.
+If your result is abnormal, your doctor may recommend doing additional blood tests now or repeating the PSA test later on.
+Alternatively, your doctor may refer you to a urologist for prostate biopsy.

 Having your blood drawn is a simple procedure.
 There are few, if any, risks.